cmang12/smart-mailer/README.md

 When running the `analytics` mode, the program provides two sections:

-1. **Email Open Count**: This section tracks how many users opened each email.
+1. **Email Open Count**: This section tracks how many recipients opened a specific email blast.
 It provides details such as:
-   - `count`: The number of users who opened the email.
+   - `count`: The number of recipients who opened the email.
    - `email_id`: A unique identifier for each email.
    - `email_subject`: The subject of the email.
    - `latest_created_at`: The timestamp of the most recent open event.